heitorchang/good-practice/common-lisp.md

 If the error was caused by an invalid user input, place the cursor above the right frame and press `r`.

+#### Entering newlines in previous evaluations

+Type C-j to insert a newline when editing a previously evaluated expression

 ## CGI

 (from nearlyfreespeech forums)